 - 144. Defendants have liberally modified the process outlined in AR 290-5 § 3-7 for the disinterment and return of Native American human remains at Carlisle Cemetery. - 145.
-The modified process is based on informal practices developed at Defendants' convenience, rather than according to any newly issued regulations or formal amendments to the existing written policies, guidance, or regulations. - the holding or collection of Native American human remains at Carlisle Cemetery as follows: "Based on Army Regulation 290-5 Disinterment of remains a.
+The modified process is based on informal practices developed at Defendants' convenience, rather than according to any newly issued regulations or formal amendments to the existing written policies, guidance, or regulations. - 146.
+Defendants describe the OAC Disinterment and Return Process with respect to the holding or collection of Native American human remains at Carlisle Cemetery as follows: "Based on Army Regulation 290-5 Disinterment of remains a.
 Each request for disinterment of Native American remains from Carlisle Barracks Post Cemetery will be addressed to the Executive Director, Office of Army Cemeteries for approval.